gatsbyjs/gatsby/docs/docs/reference/release-notes/v3.4/index.md

 ## Experimental: Gatsby Functions

-We're making our initial alpha release serverless functions in Gatsby!
+We're making our initial alpha release of serverless functions in Gatsby!

 To try it, add a flag to your `gatsby-config.js`: